Testing for Association in Multi-View Network Data: Simulation results

-for $r > 0$, and $\omega$ chosen so that the expected edge density of the network equals $s$, to be specified.
-Two nodes in the same community are $2r$ times more likely to be connected than two nodes in different communities; thus, $r$ describes the strength of the communities.
+for $r > 0$ describing the strength of the communities, and $\omega$ chosen so that the expected edge density of the network equals $s$, to be specified.
 We simulate 2000 data sets for a range of values of $s$, $\Delta$, and $r$, and evaluate the power of the four tests described above.
 Results are shown in Figure \ref{fig:sim1}.

 For all tests, power tends to increase as $\Delta$, which controls the dependence between views, increases.
 Power also tends to increase as the strength of the communities ($r$) increases, and as the expected edge density $(s)$ increases.
 Estimating $K^{(1)}$ and $K^{(2)}$ tends to yield lower power than using the true values of $K^{(1)}$ and $K^{(2)}$.
 All tests control the Type I error, but the $P^2$LRTs uniformly yield higher power than the $G$-tests.
+This is because the $P^2$LRT can be interpreted as a version of the $G$-test that replaces the ``hard" community assignments with ``soft" community assignments (Section 5, \citealt{gao2020clusterings}).
+Thus, the $P^2$LRT outperforms the $G$-test when the communities are more difficult to detect.

+We generate data with unbalanced community sizes in Appendix \ref{sec:supp-sim1}, and investigate how the true values of $\kk[1]$ and $\kk[2]$ relates to power in Appendix \ref{sec:supp-sim2}.